 Your pitch deck has to "sound" like a melody even without your simultaneous explanatory speech.
 Think of this as muting the movie trailer, does what you see still make sense?

 Make sure the pitch deck slides tell a short, compelling story.
-You don't have much time to spark interest, and the last thing you want to do is bore the investors with a run-on listing of cold facts or confuse them with excerpts that are impossible to comprehend out of context.
+You don't have much time to spark interest, and the last thing you want to do is bore the investors with a run-on listing of cold facts, go into details like how you're distributing startup equity, or confuse them with excerpts that are impossible to comprehend out of context.